Rock tea, also known as Yancha (yan meaning rock, cha meaning tea), are oolong teas that come from the Wuyi Mountains in Fujian Province, China.

 What Does Rock Tea Taste Like?

 Usually, Rock Tea is dark and medium to heavily oxidized.
 It often has a pronounced, long-lasting roasted taste.
-It's known for its distinct mineral flavor, which is often described as “rocky” flavor.
+It's known for its distinct mineral flavor, which is often described as a “rocky” flavor.

 The roasted qualities of Rock Tea alone should not be the main components.
 A quality Rock Tea is in perfect balance with other notes such as: